-La Vergne is home to several Grade A and B ranking schools.
+La Vergne is home to several Grade "A" and "B" ranking schools according to GreatSchools.
 Rock Springs Elementary, La Vergne Primary, and Roy Waldron are some of the favorite elementary schools within the area.
 La Vergne Middle School is the leading public school, which offers classes for grades 6-8.
 The neighboring town of Smyrna has the top public school, Smyrna High School, which falls within the Rutherford County School District.

 Crime in La Vergne